VincentGranville/Machine-Learning/README.md

 This repository contains the material related to my book <b>Intuitive Machine Learning</b>, available <a href="https://mltechniques.com/product/intuitive-machine-learning/">here</a>.
 The table of contents is available <a href="https://github.com/VincentGranville/Machine-Learning/blob/main/MLbook-extract.pdf">here</a>.
+To access the main folder, click <a href="https://github.com/VincentGranville/Machine-Learning">here</a>.

 <b>Python code</b>: